Kyle Bellucci Johanson shares the meaning behind his exhibit.

 The work displayed at Bethel had a personal meaning to Johanson.
 His voice wavered as he spoke of the faculty cuts and changes that were made to his two previous majors of reconciliation studies and individual art.
 He developed close relationships with many Bethel faculty that he will never forget.

 “This work carries an impression of those relationships,” Johanson said.

 His piece displayed in the Brushaber Commons consists of blueprints similar to those from the Bethel commons architectural plans.
 At a closer look, the viewer can see that Johanson added a few alterations such as a labyrinth-like library in place of the dining center and an underground well.

-Like all of his recent work, the piece displayed on campus is based off of the circular prison structure model with a well instead of a watch tower and cells along the pathway.
+Like much of his recent work, the piece displayed on campus is based off of the circular prison structure model with a well instead of a watch tower and cells along the pathway.
 The difference is that the Bethel plans contain a place for people to come together.

 “It is our responsibility to build the kingdom of God, a beloved community,” Johanson said.
 “That is what this work is about.”

 This community is represented by the table and shelves behind a white veil situated next to the blueprints.
 It is meant to be a gathering place.

 “It’s no coincidence that the things most dear to me have been created through relation,” Johanson said.